-- Develop and implement co-marketing strategies for all low-income utility programs.
-The CPUC should evaluate the existing program administration structure of the California Lifeline Program and identify the best way to incorporate third-party marketing and outreach services, either through the TPA contract or a separate third-party marketing and outreach contract. - The CPUC should consider defining, establishing, and coordinating all aspects of the Lifeline contract marketing, education, and outreach (ME&O), enrollment, verification, program execution, and management.
-The CPUC should consider changes to the administrative structure of the program to improve oversight and integration of third-party eligibility and verification and ME&O functions within the California Life Program, and align with co-marketing, co-enrollment, and program coordination strategies with income qualified energy and water assistance programs. - Develop focused marketing and outreach strategies to increase awareness and participation in lowincome utility customer assistance programs within customer segments considered hard-to-reach, tribal areas, undocumented immigrant populations, and other geographic areas where participation is below annual program enrollment goals established by the CPUC.
+- The CPUC should consider pursuing through an appropriate procedural mechanism to define, establish, and coordinate all aspects of the Lifeline contract for marketing, education, and outreach (ME&O), enrollment, verification, program execution, and management.
+The CPUC should consider initiating changes to the administrative structure of the program to improve oversight and integration of third-party eligibility and verification and ME&O functions within the California Life Program and ensure the proper alignment of these functions with co-marketing and co-enrollment strategies with income qualified energy and water assistance programs. - The CPUC should consider working with the IOUs to develop focused marketing and outreach strategies specifically oriented to increasing awareness and participation in low-income utility assistance programs within customer segments considered hard-to-reach, tribal areas, undocumented immigrant populations, and other geographic areas where participation is below annual program enrollment goals established by the CPUC. - The LIOB requests the CPUC update the LIOB at each regularly scheduled quarterly meeting on the above short-term recommendations.